-Worcester Regional Chamber of Commerce CEO and former Massachusetts Lieutenant Governor Timothy Murray will join us as the main speaker of The Communicators Club’s Annual Meeting in May.
+Worcester Regional Chamber of Commerce President and CEO and former Massachusetts Lieutenant Governor Timothy Murray will join us as the main speaker of The Communicators Club’s Annual Meeting in May.

 Murray’s presentation, “Combining Past and Present for a Dynamic, Innovative Worcester,” will address the recent renaissance in the second-largest city in New England.
 In the past decade, vacant shops and quiet streets have transformed into bustling, 21st-century commercial districts.